The Next Generation of Energy at CFU

-The proposed plant would be highly efficient, support community resiliency, complement the abundant renewable energy in our market, offer fuel flexibility and help keep energy costs low for customers.
+The proposed energy center would support community resiliency, complement the abundant renewable energy in our market, offer fuel flexibility and help keep energy costs low for customers.

 Efficient and Reliable

-Reciprocating engines are highly efficient and produce less emissions than older coal and natural gas plants.
+Our new energy center would utilize reciprocating engines to produce electricity.
+The technology is highly efficient and produces lower emissions levels than our existing power plants.
 The engines help support the reliability of our electric grid because they can be turned on in minutes and ramp up or down quickly to respond to energy demand.

 Strengthen Resiliency

 CFU’s current local generating facilities include two gas combustion turbines and the Streeter Station power plant on Utility Parkway, which can burn natural gas or coal.
 These facilities have nearly 88 megawatts of total generating capacity, but the equipment is aging.
-A new reciprocating engine plant in Cedar Falls would provide energy stability into the future.
+New generation in Cedar Falls would provide energy stability into the future.

 Support Renewable Energy